arkq/bluez-alsa/doc/bluealsa-cli.1.rst

 ========

 If no *COMMAND* is given, the default is **status**.

+All commands may be given the *ARG* **--help**, other *ARGs* are described against each command below.

+The *PCM_PATH* command argument, where required, must be a BlueALSA PCM D-Bus path.
+Use the command **list-pcms** to obtain a list of valid PCM D-Bus paths.

 status
     Print properties of the service: service name, build version, in-use